Understanding Bankruptcy by Slade McInerney is owned by Nicholls Resources Pty Ltd as associated entity of Nicholls& Co.

 • For a secondary purpose that is directly related to the primary purpose

 • With your consent; or where required or authorised by law.

 In some circumstances we may be provided with information by third parties.
 In such a case we will take reasonable steps to ensure that you are made aware of the information provided to us by the third party if that does not conflict or interfere with our obligations or duties under law, including our obligations and duties in administering a bankrupt estate.

 Electronic mail addresses

-We will only record your e-mail address if you send us a message or if you subscribe to an email mailing list provided in this site.
+We will only record your e-mail address if you provide, send us a message or if you subscribe to an email mailing list provided in this site.
 Your email address will only be used for the purpose for which you provide it, and will not be added to a mailing list (other than one you have requested) without your consent.